THE REAL STORY OF AMERICA’S MOST FAMOUS DIRT BIKE DESIGNER: HORST LEITNER

 While Horst Leitner was racing the Austrian Nationals, he built a prototype Bultaco that used what would become decades later the basis of his Mountain Bike Hall of Fame FSR suspension system—known as the Horst link.
 It’s unique

 When he turned his attention to mountain bikes, he was in his element.
 He built prototype rear suspension designs that rocked the foundation of the primitive rear-suspension market.
 His Horst Link suspension design was snapped up by Specialized, and versions of it are still in production today.
 Furthermore, he pioneered the use of disc brakes on mountain bikes with a diminutive brake that compensated for pressure gain.
-For his efforts in advancing mountain bike technology, Horst Leitner was inducted into the Mountain Bike Hall of Fame in 2015.
+Surprisingly enough, Horst Leitner has been ignored by the AMA Motorcycle Hall of Fame, but for his efforts in advancing mountain bike technology, Horst Leitner was inducted into the Mountain Bike Hall of Fame in 2015.

 Perhaps Horst’s best-known engineering project began at the 1989 Milan Motorcycle show in Italy.
 Horst Leitner had flown from Laguna Beach to meet with the new corporate managers of KTM.
 The Austrian motorcycle firm had been taken over by a large holding company, and the new owners were looking for ways to improve the stodgy, almost nonexistent, American image of their new venture.
 Leitner, an expatriate Austrian, had built a reputation as the most successful freelance motorcycle designer in the world.
 His Laguna Beach-based AMP Research firm had turned out design concepts, ideas and complete motorcycles for a wide range of uses.